The Parabolic Mandelbrot Set: Basic notations and description of parameter spaces.

-As remarked above, for $B\in i\R$ the map $g_B$ is conjugate to itself by reflection through the imaginary axis.
-Remark that this reflection exchanges the two critical points $\pm 1$.
-Thus for $B\in i\R\sm\{0\}$ the holomorphic map $\overline{\phi_B(-\overline{z})}$ is also a Fatou coordinate for $g_B$, which is univalent on $\Omega_B$ with co-domain $\Hplus$, but sends $1$ to $0$ and $1$ to $\overline{\phi_B(-1)}$.
-Thus in this case both critical points are on the boundary of $\Omega_B$ and we could have chosen to normalise $\phi_B$ using the critical point $-1$ in this case.
+In case $B\in i\R$ both critical points are on the boundary of $\Omega_B$ and we could have chosen to normalise $\phi_B$ using the critical point $-1$ in this case.
 The two choices for $\phi_B$ thus differ by a purely imaginary translation and the values of $\phi_B(c_1)$ for the two different choices are purely imaginary and complex conjugate.
 This fact is used by Shishikura, when constructing a natural isomorphism between $Per_1(1)\Sm\Mone$ and $\Chat\Sm\Dbar$, see e.g. \cite{Milnorbicrit}.
 We shall in order to ease the notation not use this isomorphism here, but stop two steps before the end of the construction.
-This is the content of the following sub section.
+This is the content of the following subsection.